Skip to content

 1. The qualifiedName of every view starts with the qualifiedName of its parent (schema), so we can limit the results to a particular schema by using the qualifiedName.

-2. Create a batch of assets to build-up the changes across multiple assets before applying those changes in Atlan itself.
+2. Create a batch of assets to accumulate changes across multiple assets before applying those changes in Atlan itself.
+The Batch() takes the following parameters:

 By default (using only the options above) no classifications or custom metadata will be added or changed on the assets in each batch.
 To also include classifications and custom metadata, you need to use these additional parameters:

-• A fourth parameter to control how custom metadata should be handled for the assets: IGNORE any custom metadata changes in the batch, OVERWRITE to replace all custom metadata with what's provided in the batch (including removing custom metadata that already exists on an asset), or MERGE to only add or update custom metadata based on what's in the batch (leaving other existing custom metadata unchanged).
+• custom_metadata_handling (default: CustomMetadataHandling.IGNORE): control how custom metadata should be handled for the assets: IGNORE any custom metadata changes in the batch, OVERWRITE to replace all custom metadata with what's provided in the batch (including removing custom metadata that already exists on an asset), or MERGE to only add or update custom metadata based on what's in the batch (leaving other existing custom metadata unchanged)

 3. You can then start defining a pipeline directly using a FluentSearch() object.